NavneelSinghal/Adaptive-Sampling-Networks/README.md

 The project aims to create a self-contained, efficient, and expressive neural network which takes raw logits from a base language model and produces a modified set of logits suitable for sampling.
 The network internally learns to apply all transformations, including value-based modifications and dynamic soft truncation, without requiring external scaffolding like hard cutoffs.

+The current workflow involves generating a diverse set of candidate responses, scoring and ranking them to identify the best-performing sampling strategies, and then training the sampler network to mimic those strategies.

 ### 1\.
-Data Generation
+Candidate Generation

-The training process starts by creating a dataset of recipes used to generate `(raw_logits, target_logits)` pairs at training time.

-1. A large set of prompts is prepared.
+Instead of a simple data generation script, the repository uses a parallelized pipeline to generate a large set of candidate responses.

+1. A high-throughput `SGLang` server is launched to serve the base LLM.
+Multiple servers can be run in parallel for even greater throughput.
-2. The `generate_data.py` script feeds these prompts to a frozen base LLM.
+2. The `src/rejection_sampling/generate_candidates_multi.py` script reads prompts from various source datasets (defined in `configs/data_generation/dataset_sources.yaml`).
-3. For each generation, a random sampling pipeline (e.g., a combination of top-k, top-p and temperature) is chosen from a configuration file.
+3. For each prompt, it generates multiple responses, each using a different sampling heuristic from a broad configuration file (e.g., `configs/data_generation/generated_config_llama3.2_3b.yaml`).
-4. The script saves the prompt, the text generated using this random heuristic, and the configuration of the heuristic used.

-This can be used as the first step for data generation pipelines for multiple training algorithms as mentioned earlier.
+4. This process creates a rich dataset where each prompt is associated with dozens of generations, each tagged with the specific heuristic used.

 ### 2\.
+Data Annotation & Labeling

+Once candidates are generated, they are annotated with objective scores to identify the highest-quality outputs.
+This is a crucial step for creating the "target" data for the sampler model.

+1.  **Quality Ranking**: The `src/data_labelling/label_ratings.py` script uses a reward model (e.g., `GRAM-LLaMA3.2-3B-RewardModel`) to conduct a Swiss-style tournament for the generations associated with each prompt.
+It then uses a Bradley-Terry model to calculate a latent quality rating for each generation.
+This effectively ranks the different sampling heuristics for a given prompt.
+2.  **Diversity Scoring**: `src/data_labelling/efficient_diversity.py` calculates `self-BLEU` and `embedding_entropy` scores to measure the diversity of generations produced by each heuristic.
+3.  **Data Matching**: `src/data_labelling/label_infinigram.py` uses the Infini-gram API to check for n-gram overlap with a large reference corpus, to match the quality of generations with that of high-quality datasets.

+### 3\.
 Supervised Training

-With the generated dataset (or any other dataset with the same format), the `train_supervised.py` script trains the sampler model.
+With the annotated dataset, the `train_supervised.py` script trains the sampler model.
+The data can be filtered to only include generations from the top-ranked heuristics.

-1. For each sample in the dataset, the script replays (in parallel) the generation for all tokens to get the base model's raw logits at each step.
+1. For each sample in the dataset, the script replays the generation to get the base model's raw logits at each step.
 2. It then applies the saved heuristic pipeline to these raw logits to compute the "target" logits.
 The target logits are typically sparse, with many values set to `-inf` where tokens have been filtered out.
 3. The sampler model takes the raw logits and produces its own "predicted" logits.
 4. The goal is to make the predicted logits match the target logits.
 This is achieved by minimizing a custom `TruncatedLogitsLoss` function, which has two components: